Status Updating via Integrated Sensing and Communication: Freshness Optimisation: Problem Statement

-We consider a discrete-time remote navigation setup supported by an ISAC system.
-A remote source evolves over time, but cannot directly observe its state due to limited onboard sensing.
-An ISAC-enabled base station can sense the state of the source and communicate this information back to the source.
-The ISAC system operates at each time in either sensing or communication mode.
-The goal is to minimise the long-term expected AoI at the remote source along with sensing and communication costs.
+We consider a networked system composed of a remote source and an ISAC-enabled base station (see Fig.~\ref{fig:sketch} for a representative example).
+The remote source evolves over time, yet its limited onboard sensing may prevent it from directly observing its navigational state or obtaining a full overview of the surrounding environment.
+The base station performs remote sensing of the source state and communicates sensory information back to the source.
+The ISAC system at each time selects either sensing or communication mode.
+The goal is to minimise a staleness cost at the remote source together with the sensing and communication operational costs.